 “I knew we had the same blood type, so I decided to get tested to see if I was a good candidate,” said Mark, 48, a Pewaukee resident.
 “I didn’t tell him I was going through the testing process because I didn’t want to get his hopes up.”

-The transplant was performed May 27, 2020, at Froedtert Hospital by Michael Zimmerman, MD, and Joohyun Kim, MD, PhD, transplant surgeons and Medical College of Wisconsin faculty members.
+The transplant was performed May 27, 2020, at Froedtert Hospital by a team including Joohyun Kim, MD, PhD, a transplant surgeon and Medical College of Wisconsin faculty member.
 Froedtert Hospital is the academic medical center of the Froedtert & MCW health network.

 The COVID-19 pandemic did not affect the transplant process, aside from the roughly six weeks between Easter and the surgery when John and Mark limited contact with people and avoided travel.
 Their diligence paid off.

-A kidney transplant typically takes two to three hours and has become a relatively routine procedure," Dr. Zimmerman said.
-"Nowadays, the risks in kidney transplants are low.
-Our outcomes are excellent."
+A kidney transplant typically takes two to three hours and has become a relatively routine procedure," Dr. Kim said.

 Nonetheless, a kidney transplant remains a delicate exercise in timing.
-While Dr. Zimmerman removed Mark’s kidney laparoscopically, a minimally invasive surgical method, Dr. Kim prepared the transplant site near John’s pelvis.
+While one surgeon removed Mark’s kidney laparoscopically, a minimally invasive surgical method, Dr. Kim prepared the transplant site near John’s pelvis.

 Mark’s procedure required only an incision by his navel and two smaller incisions on his left side.
 For John, the transplant required an incision similar location-wise to an appendectomy.
 Next, Dr. Kim gently pushed aside abdominal contents to make room for the new kidney.
 The nonfunctioning kidney remains in place.

 After removing the kidney from the donor, it’s put straight into the recipient.
 The two operating rooms are next to each other, so the kidney travels only about 20 feet.